Why is it that when we think of plumbers, we almost never imagine women plumbers as the first thing that comes to mind?

 Perhaps because women only make up 3.5% of the plumbing workforce, according to a study done in 2022 by Zippia.com?
 Unfortunately, to most people, this doesn’t come as a surprise because when we think about calling “the plumber,” we typically envision a man.

 However, women plumbers do have a fascinating history and it’s becoming a more common choice nowadays.
 As a business owner or hiring manager for a plumbing company, it’s important to be aware and considerate not simply because it’s the right thing to do, but also because the benefits they bring to the workforce are undeniable.

-While there are few female plumbers, the women that are in the trade are forging a path and shaping the future of the industry.
-Their value and impact in the workspace is clear, but the obstacles presented to them may not be so evident.
+While there are few female plumbers, the women who are in the trade are forging a path and shaping the future of the industry.
+Their value and impact in the workspace are clear, but the obstacles presented to them may not be so evident.

 To better understand, it’s essential to know the background of what the plumbing industry has looked like over the years.
 So let’s start with a quick crash course.

 Plumbing itself dates back to ancient Rome, but the modern indoor plumbing we know (and love) today originated in the 19th century–and only became more mainstream in the early 1900s.

 While there are plenty of men accredited with the development of plumbing in the United States–Isaiah Rogers, Julius Adams, William Campbell, Fred Addee, Al Moen–the first predominant female name didn’t appear until 1951.